LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/consumables.md

 #### Optional (thirst)

-if you are using the thirst bar from he default assets, you can also add a drink event to increase the thirst bar.
+If you are using the thirst bar from the default assets, you can also add a drink event to increase the thirst bar.

 ```yaml
 info: